 Hospitality is a matter of pride for the Thai who are known for being very friendly and inviting by nature.
 You, most likely, will receive an invitation to dine with one of your Thai friends.
 So, no matter where you are dining, at a restaurant or at their homes, it’s best if you know some basic Thai dining etiquette.

-1) When you enter a home, always leave your foot wear outside.
-The same applies in case of some traditional restaurants.
+1) When you enter a home, always leave your footwear outside.
+The same applies in the case of some of the more traditional restaurants.

 2) While you enter a home, always remember not to step on the threshold.
-Cross over instead.
+Crossover it instead.

 3) In case you are entering with another elder, it is considered polite to let the elders navigate through the rooms before you do.

 4) Thai seating is based on social hierarchy.
 Always wait for your host to show you where to sit.